cdl-saarland/AnICA-UI/devidisc_ui/basic_ui/inline_docs/all_campaigns.md

 #### Config Delta

-This column shows the relevant differences of the configuration used for the discovery campaign from a common base of the configs of all registered campagins.
+This column shows the relevant differences of the configuration used for the discovery campaign from a common base of the configurations of all registered campaigns.
 Entries prefixed with a `+` are added, those with a `-` are discarded compared to the common base.
 A dashed entry means that the configuration is identical to the common base configuration.
 The full configuration with a documentation of the meaning of the options can be found on the single campaign view.